openlibhums/bepress/README.md

 The spreadsheet needs to be exported as a CSV before you can import it into Janeway and then it be loaded from the Bepress plugin page in your Janeway installation.
 Janeway will generate a set of XML files, equivalent to the bepress archive format that will be saved under `src/files/plugins/bepress`

+### Importing from OAI
+Another alternative for those who don't have access to the archive files is to generate one using Bepress OAI endpoint.
+This feature is only supported via command line however and can take a long time, since it will generate an archive of the metadata for the entire institution.

+To run this command all you need is the OAI url for your institution and then run the command `import_bepress_from_oai`.

+The resulting metadata archives will be saved under `src/files/plugins/bepress` and will be displayed in the bepress plugin management page, ready to be loaded into any Janeway site.

 ### Metadata Bindings
 You can see a table on how the metadata is translated from the Bepress archives into Janeway in [this document](docs/data_mappings.md)